syjcomputer/buildBaseFrame/README.md

 # buildBaseFrame
-the base frame of java for back-end development
+the base frame of java for back-end development.
+The key technology contains Springboot and mybatis-plus.